 Each month, the Trustee determines the amount of funds available for distribution to the Trust unitholders.
 Available funds are the excess cash, if any, received by the Trust from the Net Profits Interest and other sources (such as interest earned on any amounts reserved by the Trustee) that month, over the Trust's incurred expenses for that month.
 Available funds are reduced by any cash the Trustee decides to hold as a reserve against future liabilities.
 The holders of Trust Units as of the applicable record date (generally the last business day of each calendar month) are entitled to monthly distributions payable on or before the 10 th business day after the record date (or the next succeeding business day).
-For further information on distributions to unitholders, see Note 6 of the Notes to Financial Statements.
+For further information on distributions to unitholders, see Note 7 of the Notes to Financial Statements in Item 8 of this Form 10-K.